A1pha4/Calculator-APP/README.md

 If you'd like to contribute, please fork the repository and then create a pull request.

 ### License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See licence file.

-### Acknowledgments
+### Authors and Acknowledgments
+Owen Murunga, Joseph Ochieng, Amos Nzuki, Deche Wilson, Tamima Shee, Joseph Matiko, James Kiala, Abdulkadir Said.
 Microsoft Docs - C#

 ### Contact and Support